darrylssi/OctoPlanner/README.md

   - Click on "+ Add Sprint" to add a sprint to the project
   - On each sprint, there is pencil shaped button to edit the sprint details
   - On each sprint, there is bin shaped button to delete the sprint.
+  - Click "Groups" to show all the groups (There are two default groups)
+  - Click on "+ Add Group" to add a group to the groups
+  - On each group, there is bin shaped button to delete the group, except for one default group.

 #### Accessing the database
 In the event that you need to access one of the in-memory databases, make sure you have the correct module running, navigate to `url` for the appropriate module, and make sure the `JDBC_URL`, `username`, and `password` match the values here.